Design and Graphic Arts

 5 Quality control.

-1 The first evaluation of the final project takes place in the context of the ARTEC exhibition (40%).
+1 The first evaluation of the final project takes place before the Easter holidays, with the elaboration of a poster about the ongoing project (40%).

-2 The final evaluation of the project will consist of an oral presentation (30%) and delivery a descriptive memory of the project (30%): brief presentation and description of characteristics for the production process.
+2 The final evaluation of the project will consist of the delivery of the completed project (30%) with the descriptive memory (30%) consisting of: brief presentation and description of characteristics for the production process.

-During the examination period, the evaluation will also consistof an oral presentation and delivery of the project's descriptive memory.
+During the examination period, the evaluation will also consist of delivery the final project with the descriptive memory.

 - Myers, D. (2013).
 The Graphic Designer's Guide to Portfolio Design.
 New Jersey: Wiley